hasanccr92/classEasy_Chatbot/README.md

 2. Delete the vectordb.pkl file.
 Also delete the pdf file and follow step 6.
 3. Go to platform.openai.com and sign up/login.
 4. Obtain the API key from the pop-up menu on the left.
-5. Open the whole repo in an IDE, open the inference.py file and enter your API key.
+5. Open the whole repo in an IDE, enter your API key in the inference.py and vecDBmaker.py file.
 6. The data on which you want to train is the 'merged.pdf'.
 Put your own PDF here and change the name in vecDBmaker.py.
 Or you can just rename the pdf file.
 7. Run vecDBmaker.py.
 It will create a vector database in .pkl format.
 8. Open a terminal from inside the folder and do- "streamlit run inference.py"